• Skip to primary navigation

 Nutrition

 There’s also no comparison when it comes to nutrition.
 If you’re curious, check out “Three Great Reasons to Make Your Own Almond and Other Plant-Based Milk.”
 You’ll find that mass-produced plant-based milk is not all that healthy after all.
-In fact, the little-known dirty truth is that the popular store brands of plant-based milk are mostly water along with thickeners and some added vitamins and minerals.
+In fact, the little-known dirty truth is that the popular store brands of plant-based milk are mostly water, along with thickeners and some added vitamins and minerals.

-There are some newer high-end “boutique” brands such as Elmhurst, Malk Organics, New Barn Organics, Ripple, and Three Trees which have a better ingredient and nutritional profile.
+There are some newer high-end “boutique” brands, such as Elmhurst, Malk Organics, New Barn Organics, Ripple, and Three Trees which have better ingredient and nutritional profiles.
 However, these brands are considerably more expensive, for instance, a quart of Elmhurst almond milk costs about $6 versus a half-gallon of Silk brand for about $4.
 At least right now, these newer brands are also available only at select retailers or online.
 Depending on where you live, you may not be able to find them in a store near you.

 But What About Cost?